-In the recent years, a growing number of older adults are going online.
+In recent years, a growing number of older adults are going online.
 They are joining social networking sites, playing online games, or just surfing the web to research certain topics.
-That explains why many technology manufacturers and developers are coming up with senior friendly technology gadgets to cater to that demographic group.
+That explains why many technology manufacturers and developers are coming up with senior friendly technology for seniors.

 Reasons for the Digital Divide